staticjinja/staticjinja/README.md

 The command line shortcut is convenient, but sometimes your project needs something different than the defaults.

-To change things, you can use a build script.
+To change behavior, you can use a build script.

 A minimal build script looks something like this:

 ```python
 from staticjinja import make_renderer